View Robert Barker's Obituary on www.swtimes.com/ and share memories

 He was preceded in death by his parents and brother, Edward.

-He is survived by his wife, Jere; brother, Dr. Charles H. Barker; children, Mara E. Barker of Fort Smith, Heather B. (Ted) Heitman of Manchester, Mo., Bevin B. (Brian) Raines of Waco, Texas, and Brent C. Barker of Fort Smith; grandchildren, Samuel, Miles and Maximilian Raines, all of Waco, and Ella Booth of Portland, Ore.; and his nieces and nephews.
+He is survived by his wife, Jere Barker: brother Dr. Charles H. Barker, children, Mara E. Barker of Fort Smith, Heather B. (Ted) Heitman of Manchester, Missouri, Bevin B. (Dr. Brian) Raines of Waco, Texas, and Brent C. Barker of Fort Smith; grandchildren Sam, Miles and Max Raines, all of Waco, and Ella Booth of Portland, Oregon; and his cousins, nieces and nephews.

+He was an active member of St. Bartholomew's Episcopal Church, enjoyed reading, music, cycling, running, rugby and racehorses.

 To place online condolences, visit www.edwardsfuneralhome.com.